airsonic/airsonic.github.io/pages/wiki.md

 title: Wiki
 permalink: /wiki/
 ---
 Welcome to the Libresonic Wiki.
 This guide describes installation process for Libresonic, a free, web-based media streamer, providing ubiquitous access to your music.

 **Before following any wiki, be sure that your system is up-to-date!**

+Before installing Libresonic, you will have to install a working JDK.
+Follow this [guide](/wiki/install/prerequisites/) to install it.

 Here you can pick your [installation](/wiki/install) wiki for:
 - [WAR package (Tomcat)](/wiki/install/war)